ARUNKUMAR069/50-JavaScript-Questions/Questions.md

 # Question Number 27 : Write a nested loop to print a 3x3 grid of numbers
 # Question Number 28 : Use for loop to reverse an array [1,2,3,4]
 # Question Number 29 : Write a while loop that logs numbers from 1 to 100 divisible by 5.
+# Question Number 20 : Use a for...in Loop  to iterate over an object and log it's key